chrisallton/git-novice/_episodes/08-collab.md

 ![After Creating Clone of Repository](../fig/github-collaboration.svg)

-The Collaborator can now make a change in her clone of the Owner's repository, exactly the same way as we've been doing before:
+The Collaborator can now make a change in his/her clone of the Owner's repository, exactly the same way as we've been doing before:

 ~~~